 Again, a vital entry.
 Unless, of course, you think it would be a hoot to test your parenting skills by adding divorce, homelessness and bankruptcy into the child rearing mix.
 You do?
 Great, then please send me an email so we can ‘connect’ (read: so I can swiftly shop you to social services).

 The ‘Does Quitting Your Job Actually Benefit The Family’s Finances?’
 Box

 At some point in the first few months of baby’s existence, every not-completely-rolling-in-it couple sits downs and runs the numbers.
 And by this I mean, works out whether the lower earner’s take home pay covers the quite frankly staggering cost of childcare.
 If it does, then swapping work for full-time parenting remains a lifestyle choice (note: this doesn’t mean you shouldn’t do it.
 It just means that you can’t sell the idea to your partner on the premise that it’ll “save you money”).
 If it doesn’t and you’re the lower earner, then putting your career on hold just went from being a luxurious possibility to being financially savvy.
 Oooh, how exciting.

-The ‘Are You Strong Enough To Not Go Stir Crazy?”
+The ‘Are You Strong Enough To Not Go Stir Crazy As A Stay At Home Dad?”
 Box

 The ‘Are You And Your Partner Strong Enough To Cope With People’s Reactions When You Tell Them What You’re Planning To Do?’
 Box

 And by people, I really mean your dad and the in-laws.
 In terms of the former, men didn’t do things like this in his day, you know.
 And in terms of the latter, you’d better a) have really thought this through, b) have some savings and c) not to be taking their child and grandchild for a ride.